hvkoops/harmonicintervalprofile/README.md

 # harmonicintervalprofile

-Python library for computing (shared) harmonic interval profiles (HIP and SHIP) from chord labels.
+Python library for computing **(Shared) Harmonic Interval Profiles (HIP and SHIP)** features from chord labels.

+Several chord-label representations have been proposed in computational harmony research, of which chroma is most commonly used.
+This package contains methods to create and manipulate a new representation that captures a harmonic interval profile (HIP) of chord labels.
+We have shown in [[**research**]](https://rdcu.be/7sr2) that this representation can be effectively used to personalize chord labels.

 **Note**: This library is functional, but in its infancy.